ncatlab/nlab-content/pages/8/8/7/1/1788/content.md

 $$

-where $(R^a \in \Omega^{0,0}_\Sigma(E))_{a = 1}^s$ are smooth functions on the jet bundle; and in terms of these coordinates the condition on $\epsilon$ to be a gauge symmetryis equivalent to the condition
+where $(R^a \in \Omega^{0,0}_\Sigma(E))_{a = 1}^s$ are smooth functions on the jet bundle; and in terms of these coordinates the condition on $\epsilon$ to be a gauge symmetry is equivalent to the condition

 $$
   R^a \frac{\delta_{EL} L}{ \delta \phi^a} = 0 \phantom{AAA} \in \Omega^{0,0}_\Sigma(E)